georgesnape01/Portfolio/README.md

 - [MSc Projects](#msc-projects) - Projects compelted during my MSc course, spanning September 2023 to September 2024.
 - [Other Links](#other-links) - Further useful links.

-Some projects are not available but feel free to get in touch if you have any questions about them.
+Some projects are not available but feel free to get in touch if you have any questions about them!
+You can either send me an email via my website, or alternatively, connect with me on LinkedIn.

 # Post-MSc Projects